Tax Considerations for Corporate Actions

 Preferred stock rule: 91 days during 181-day period around ex-date.

-The durable lesson: if you're buying specifically for dividend income, check whether your holding period qualifies for preferential rates.
+The key insight: if you’re buying specifically for dividend income, check whether your holding period qualifies for preferential rates.

 Reinvested Dividends (The Double-Tax Trap)